slyapustin/fixly/README.md

 6. Type some text in an input field or contenteditable element
 7. Look for the ✨ button that appears near the element
 8. Click the button to fix and improve your text
+9. If you want to revert the changes, press Ctrl+Z (Windows/Linux) or Cmd+Z (Mac) immediately after the AI makes changes

 ## Debugging